-WNBA postpones start of season this month because of coronavirus
+WNBA postpones start of season this month because of virus

-NEW YORK — The WNBA has postponed the start of its season because of the coronavirus pandemic, with no indication when play would begin.
+NEW YORK (AP) — The WNBA has postponed the start of its season because of the coronavirus pandemic, with no indication when play would begin.

 The league was scheduled to open training camps April 26 and the regular season was set to begin May 15.
 The WNBA will still hold a “virtual” draft April 17.